Blood draws are generally quick and painless, and with InsideTracker, you'll be in good hands.

 Water increases blood volume, so when you're hydrated, your phlebotomist will have an easier time finding your veins and drawing your blood quickly.

 By following these steps, your blood draw will be a breeze.
-Make sure to set a reminder on your phone to ensure you don't miss your appointment, and if you're testing at a blood lab, grab a photo ID—that's all you need.
+Consider setting a reminder on your phone to ensure you don't miss your appointment, and if you're testing at a blood lab, make sure to show up with a photo ID.

-InsideTracker takes the hassle out of blood testing by handling everything else beforehand.
+InsideTracker takes the hassle out of blood testing by handling everything beforehand.
 You've already paid for the test, so there's no need to worry about payments on the day.
-Plus, they'll have all the necessary insurance details ready for the phlebotomist.